Lusztig data of Kashiwara-Nakashima tableaux in types $B$ and $C$

 Now the classical methods in type $A$ combinatorics naturally enters into this picture of types $B$ and $C$ since both of the crystals ${\bf T}_\la$ and ${\bf V}_\la$ are given in terms of Young tableaux.
-Indeed, we show that the embedding $\Theta_\la$ is obtained by a successive application of the Sch\"{u}tzenberger's jeu de taquin sliding to a tableau in ${\bf T}_\la$ (Theorem \ref{thm:Theta isomorphism}).
+Indeed, we show that the embedding $\Theta_\la$ is obtained by successive application of the Sch\"{u}tzenberger's jeu de taquin sliding to a tableau in ${\bf T}_\la$ (Theorem \ref{thm:Theta isomorphism}).
 The description of $\Theta_\la$ is a crucial part of \eqref{eq:factorization of embedding}.

-We remark that our description of the embedding, though its verification is far from being obvious, is simple and elementary using only the Sch\"{u}tzenberger's jeu de taquin sliding and RSK (see Examples in Section \ref{sec:examples}).
 We conjecture a similar result for type $D$ using a spinor model of type $D$ \cite{K16}, while we need an approach different from types $B$ and $C$ since we do not know yet a direct analogue of $\Phi_\la$ in \eqref{eq:factorization of embedding} for type $D$.